 What about physical distancing?

-There are several social distancing measures the parks and resorts are following to keep in line with the 6-feet apart rule, like the installation of signage and ground markings.
+There are several social distancing measures the parks and resorts are following to keep in line with distancing rules, like the installation of signage and ground markings.

 These help guests navigate common areas and ensure they’re practicing appropriate physical distancing.

 What about cleaning and sanitation measures?

 Disney is cleaning high-touch areas and surfaces more frequently.
 Attractions are cleaned around every two hours.